-As a consumer embarks along the path to purchase you need to educate them so that they progress through each phase.
-Your path to purchase consists of six phases: awareness, consideration, preference, action, retention and finally advocacy.
+As a consumer embarks along the path to purchase, you need to educate them to progress through each phase.
+Your path to purchase consists of six steps: awareness, consideration, preference, action, retention and finally, advocacy.

 At this stage, a potential buyer is just realising a want or need for a product and/or service.
-They are Googling to clearly understand more about what it is they are looking for.
-Most potential buyers in the Awareness stage are seeking information to answer questions or resolve pain points they may have.
+They are Googling to understand more about what they are looking for clearly.
+Most potential buyers in the Awareness stage seek information to answer questions or resolve pain points they may have.

 With a clearly defined goal or challenge and a commitment to address it, the Consideration phase is about a buyer’s evaluation of different methods that are available to them.
 At this stage, you are still delivering critical, informative information to help your buyer make the best possible decision.

 At this point in the journey, a buyer has decided on a solution category.
-They have a strategy in place to address their pain point, but are still deciding on a specific tool or vendor.
+They have a strategy to address their pain point but are still deciding on a specific tool or vendor.

-A customer is converting in the action stage, making a purchase or ordering an item or booking service.
+A customer is converting in the action stage, purchasing or ordering an item or booking service.

-It’s five times cheaper to retain a customer than it is to acquire a new one.
-It’s hard to a prospect into a first-time buyer so that’s why its imperative to have a strategy in place to keep them.
+It’s five times cheaper to retain a customer than to acquire a new one.
+It’s hard to a prospect into a first-time buyer, so that’s why it’s imperative to have a strategy in place to keep them.

 The perfect customer is one who not only buys your product or service but goes out and actively recommends it to others.
 This word of mouth recommendation isn’t the last stage of your path to purchase.
-Instead, this shorts the journey into consideration or even a preference for other future customer’s journey.
+Instead, this shorts the journey into consideration or even a preference for other future customers’ journeys.
 Use sites like Facebook business, True local and google places and embrace the importance of ratings and consumer perception online.
 Consider building these into your ads and messaging.